The Car Connection Kia Rio Overview

 Although the small compact car segment is dwindling in the U.S., Kia says the fourth-generation Rio will be the best-selling car for the brand over its life.
 Kia said worldwide sales of the Rio would top 1 million cars.

-Kia Rio History
+Kia Rio history

-But after complaints from buyers, the EPA tested several vehicles and found that the actual numbers should have been 31 mpg combined (28 mpg city, 36 mpg highway) for the six-speed automatic, or 32 mpg combined (29 mpg city, 37 mpg highway) for the six-speed manual.
-Perhaps more embarrassing yet, the 2013 Kia Rio Eco model was busted down from 34 mpg to 32 mpg combined, with its magic 40-mpg highway number falling to 36 mpg as well.
+One black mark on the otherwise cheerful Rio's record is that it was one of several vehicles for which Kia (and also Hyundai) were found to have overstated fuel-economy numbers.
+Kia self-certified that the Rio automatic achieved 30 mpg city, 40 highway, 33 combined.
+The manual was rated higher at 34 mpg combined.
+But after complaints from buyers, the EPA tested several vehicles and found that the actual numbers should have been 28/36/31 mpg for the 6-speed automatic, and 29/37/32 mpg for the 6-speed manual.
+Perhaps more embarrassing, the 2013 Kia Rio Eco model was busted down from 34 mpg to 32 mpg combined, with its magic 40-mpg highway number falling to 36 mpg as well.

 Kia will reimburse owners of all the affected cars for the extra gasoline costs reflected by the more accurate lower ratings.
 (The company attributed it all to test-cycle errors on its part, and apologized profusely and repeatedly.)
 Owners can register with Kia to receive reimbursement for the gas consumed above and beyond expected levels; more details are found at KiaMPGInfo.com.